humblefool209/Dice_roller/README.md

 # Dice_roller

-What it does?
+What it does? <br />
--A simple dice roller app.
+-A simple dice roller app. <br />
--Can be used in case physical dice are not available for board games.
+-Can be used in case physical dice are not available for board games.<br />

-Credit goes to..
+Credit goes to..<br />
 -https://www.londonappbrewery.com/